 With missed departure insurance, you are covered for any extra expenses incurred directly as a result of missing your flight.
 The usual expenses that you are covered for include things like extra accommodation and transportation costs.
 Remember, the exact amount you can claim for a missed flight will depend on the insurer and the level of cover you have selected.

-Holiday Extras missed flight insurance provides up to £400 cover for countries outside the UK and up to £100 for countries inside the UK.
+Holiday Extras missed flight insurance provides up to £500 cover for missed connection and up to £300 for your missed departure.

 Claiming for a missed flight

 The first step towards making a successful claim is to provide valid reasons for missing your flight.
 But what sort of reasons are considered valid for claiming missed flight insurance..?

 Below is a list of reasons that insurers are likely to accept when considering a claim for missed departure: